-She has published articles in academic journals and volumes such as The Italianist Film and Italian Women Filmmakers and the Gendered Screen and is the reviews editor for the online journal “Gender| Sexuality| Italy.”
-She is currently working on her first book project—Le città delle donne.
-Female Authorship in Contemporary Italian Cinema, which investigates the representation of urban space and women’s subjectivity within the oeuvre of Italian women filmmakers such as Francesca Comencini, Alice Rohrwacher, Marina Spada, Roberta Torre, Alina Marazzi, Eleonora Danco, Irene Dionisio, and others.
-Her second book project–Crumbling Beauty–deals with ecological crisis in Italy, as represented in literary and cinematic production from the sixties to the present days.
+Dr. Di Bianco has published articles in academic journals and volumes such as The Italianist Film and Italian Women Filmmakers and the Gendered Screen .
+She is the film review editor for the online journal “Gender| Sexuality| Italy, ” and co-editor for Modern Language Notes.
+Currently she is completing her first book project—Wondering Women.
+A Psychogeography of Italian Cinema—which investigates the representation of urban space and women’s subjectivity within the oeuvres of contemporary Italian women filmmakers such as Francesca Comencini, Alice Rohrwacher, Marina Spada, Roberta Torre, Eleonora Danco, and others.
+Her second book project–Crumbling Beauty–deals with ecological crises in Italy as represented in films from the sixties to the present.

-Italian Cinema: The Classics, the Forgotten, and the Emergent (fall 2017)
+- Italian Cinema: The Classics, the Forgotten, and the Emergent (fall 2017, fall 2018)

-Vagabonds and Ramblers: Space & Place in Women’s Cinema (spring 2018)
+- Vagabonds and Ramblers: Space & Place in Women’s Cinema (spring 2018)

-First-person Cinema: Ethics and Aesthetics of Italian Documentary Filmmaking (fall 2017)
+- First-Person Cinema: Ethics and Aesthetics of Italian Documentary Filmmaking (fall 2017)

-Dissolving Margins: Space and Female Subjectivity in the Work of Elena Ferrante (spring 2017)
+- Dissolving Margins: Space and Female Subjectivity in the Work of Elena Ferrante (spring 2017)

-Flânerie and Female Authorship in Contemporary Italian Cinema (fall 2016)
+- Flânerie and Female Authorship in Contemporary Italian Cinema (fall 2016)

 Selection of Classes Taught at Other Institutions

-Screening Contemporary Italian Literature (fall 2015)
+- Screening Contemporary Italian Literature (fall 2015)

-Food and the Construction of Italian Identity (fall 2015)
+- Food and the Construction of Italian Identity (fall 2015)

-Feast Your Eyes.
-Food and Film (fall 2013, 2014, 2015)
+- Feast Your Eyes.
+Food and Film (fall 2013, fall 2014, fall 2015)

 - The Modern Italian Novel (spring 2015)

-Practical Film Analysis.
-Fellini’s Nights of Cabiria” (spring 2012)
+- Practical Film Analysis.
+Fellini’s Nights of Cabiria (spring 2012)

-Post-War Italian Women Writers (spring 2010)
+- Post-War Italian Women Writers (spring 2010)

-“Gomorrah: Imma’s Dream of Domination” in The Italianist Film, 36:2, 312-317, August 5, 2016.
+“Gomorrah: Imma’s Dream of Domination” in The Italianist, 36:2, 312-317, August 5, 2016.

-“Francesca Comencini: Le città delle donne” in Le donne del cinema italiano: una mappa in divenire, eds.
+“Francesca Comencini: Le città delle donne” in Le donne del cinema italiano: una mappa in divenire, Eds.
 Lucia Cardone, Cristina Jandelli and Chiara Tognolotti.
 Barcelona: Quaderni del CSCI n.
 11, November 2015.

-“Naples’ City Views, Flat Space and Suspension of Time: Francesca Comencini’s Adaptation of Valeria Parella’s Lo spazio bianco.”
+“Naples’ City Views, Flat Space, and Suspension of Time: Francesca Comencini’s Adaptation of Valeria Parella’s Lo spazio bianco.”
 Luci e Ombre, January 2014.